Climate grant illustrates growth in philanthropy-funded news | Business

 “This far-reaching initiative will transform how we cover the climate story,” Pace said.

-The grant is for more than USD 8 million over three years, and about 20 of the climate journalists will be new hires.
+The grant is for more than $8 million over three years, and about 20 of the climate journalists will be new hires.
 The AP has appointed Peter Prengaman as its climate and environment news director to lead the team.

 Five organisations are contributing to the effort: the William and Flora Hewlett Foundation, the Howard Hughes Medical Institute, Quadrivium, the Rockefeller Foundation and the Walton Family Foundation.